chung-leong/react-seq/examples/transition/README.md

 Just remember that there's a mechanism in place that allows you to handle errors where doing so makes intuitive sense.

-Before we leave the topic of error handling, let us consider the scenario where we aren't doing page transition.
+Before we leave the topic of error handling, let us consider the scenario where we aren't doing transition.
-Our "Charlie" section would look like this:
+Our Charlie clause would look like this:

 ```js
       } else if (route.screen === 'charlie') {